banner

 Writing superblocks and filesystem accounting information: done

-If you encounter the following content, it is because the partition has been created before.
-Just enter y and press Enter.
-If you haven't encountered it, please skip it!
+If you encounter the following content, it is because the partition has been created before; just enter y and press Enter.
+If you do not encounter it, please skip!

 root@CatWrt:~# mkfs.ext4 /dev/sda3